A Former Manager At The Russian "Troll Factory" Is Now Living In The US, Report Says

 News of the IRA first broke in 2014, after a Russian hacker collective known as Humpty Dumpty leaked documents describing its operations and how employees adopted fake online personas to creating social media accounts with the purpose of muddying online discourse, particularly within Ukraine and Russia.
 Its early English-language efforts largely consisted of posting pro-Russian messages from immature and often bizarre personas with names like Gay Turtle and Ass.

-By 2016, however, the IRA’s America operation had evolved into a major project, with a monthly budget of more than $1,250,000 a month for operations and employees posing as dozens of political characters, often with extreme views that would regularly get cited in American media, according to special counsel Robert Mueller's indictment.
+By 2016, however, the IRA’s America operation had evolved into a major project, with a monthly budget of more than $1.25 million a month for operations and employees posing as dozens of political characters, often with extreme views that would regularly get cited in American media, according to special counsel Robert Mueller's indictment.

 The IRA personas pushed a variety of political views, though conservative accounts received far more engagement online.

-Note: This story has been updated to include Facebook's comments about Fyodorov.